-West Africa Reporters (WAR), a creation of Media Advocacy West Africa Foundation (MAWA-Foundation) is a nonprofit media organization based in Abuja with a vision to give voice to the less privileged and disadvantaged communities and ensure public accountability through media freedom.
+Media Advocacy West Africa Foundation (MAWA-Foundation) a creation of West Africa Reporters is a nonprofit media organization based in Abuja with a vision to give voice to the less privileged and disadvantaged communities and ensures public accountability through media freedom.

 Founders of the organization believe that in all democratic societies, access to information and accountability is key and that is achievable through objective and professional journalism.

 MAWA, founded in January 2016, believes that the time has come for West Africa to embrace access to information and open data which will pave way for accountability.

 We have come to fill that missing link, and therefore raise the standard of media and journalism in West Africa.

 Audu Liberty Oseni /COORDINATOR

 Audu Liberty Oseni is a communication strategist who works and partners with NGOs, the media, companies and individuals to grow their organizational and professional brands by helping them to understand communication objectives; identify and know their target audience; and to deliver the appropriate message.
 After spending close to a decade working in different NGOs as a communication officer and media outfits as a journalist, Liberty knows what truly drives conversations, and has strategically engaged respective audience in communications and campaigns.

 Liberty has featured in both print and electronic media, including Premium Times, BBC, Daily Trust etc. His articles have been featured in the Global Research, Rockefeller Foundation, Premium Times, Daily Trust, Sahara Reporters, in addition to his communication experience, Liberty trains many on media and effective communication.
 Liberty studied political science from the Nasarawa State University, Keffi, Masters in Strategic Communication-Ahmadu University, Zaria.
 He currently serves as a communication consultant to NGOs and media organisations.